Chang Yuan-chih: Accident

-At around 7:00 a.m. on June 27, 2024, Chang Yuan-chih and his mentor Chang Hsing-Wen were climbing the Frendo Spur on the north face of the Aiguille du Midi in the French Alps in Haute-Savoie.
+At around 7:00 a.m. on June 27, 2024, Chang Yuan-chih and his mentor Chang Hsing-Wen were climbing Frendo Spur route on the north face of the Aiguille du Midi in the French Alps in Haute-Savoie.
 At a height of 3,200 m Chang Yuan-Chih fell 250 meters.
 The accident occurred before Chang Yuan-chih had clipped his safety rope, during a "non-technical" point on the climb.
 Chang Yuan-chih died before rescuers could arrive.